hickst/qmtools-support/docs/Queries.md

 ### Criterion Values

-The third field of a criterion is the value (of the keyword-named field) to be queried for in the IMQ records.
+The third field of a criterion is the value (of the keyword-named field) to be queried for in the IQM records.
 As the database schema shows, these values are almost always strings, integers, or floats.
 For integers and floats, simple enter the value. **For strings, you must enclose the value within double quotes.
-Spaces and letter case in a quoted string are significant!** Remember to separate all values (quoted or not) from the operator by at least one space.
+Spaces and letter case in a quoted string are significant!** Remember to separate all values (quoted or not) from the operator by at least one space (outside any double quotes).

 ### Note on Contradictory Queries